nanderto/PubSub/README.txt

-This library is a light weight publish subscribe mechanism...Ha ha just kidding what library is not light weight.
+This library is a light weight publish subscribe mechanism...Ha ha just kidding everyone always claims their component is light weight.

 This component is a publish subscribe mechanism with guaranteed delivery backed by some form of disk storage.
 Currently it is supporting Msmq and ESENT as storage mechanisms.